 A child with a bleeding disorder may have to cope with many different complications throughout his life, including:

-- Unusual bleeds: Children who have a bleeding disorder may bleed longer or more than most people and may bleed more often.
-These bleeds can happen outside the body or inside within the joints or muscles.
+- Unusual bleeds: Children who have a bleeding disorder may bleed longer or more than most people.
+These bleeds can happen outside the body or within the joints or muscles.

-- Joint damage: Bleeding in the joints or muscles cause pain, swelling and difficulty walking or moving.
+- Joint damage: Bleeding in the joints or muscles causes pain, swelling and difficulty walking or moving.

 - Inhibitors: Some children develop inhibitors that can make treatment more difficult.
-Inhibitors happen when a child’s immune system fights off the medicine used to treat the bleeding disorder.
+Inhibitors happen when a child’s immune system fights off the medication used to treat the bleeding disorder.

 What is thrombosis?

 Thrombosis is blood clotting within a blood vessel.
 For most people, this process is healthy and normal.
 For children with a clotting disorder, a blood clot partly or fully blocks blood flow, which can lead to serious complications.
-If the clot moves to an important part of the body, like the brain or lungs, it can be deadly
+If the clot moves to an important part of the body, such as the brain or lungs, it can be deadly.

 Blood clotting disorders include: